Cdaprod/html-teleprompter/README.md

   - Manual fetch via "Add from docs/" for any `docs/<filename>` you place next to `index.html`.
   - Upload multiple `.txt` or `.md` files directly.
   - Persist and restore transcripts and preferences via localStorage.
+  - Save and reopen scripts from workspace projects through the FastAPI service.
 - Presentation tools: mirror mode, split-view clone, adjustable font size, line height, width, and speed.

 ## Docs list manifest